IslayTzash/stellaris-tech-tree/README.md

 Items that show up with a @, $, or Brittish pound sign are replaceable parameters within a field and get hit with another level of substitution.

-# Overview of Web Display
+# Overview of Web Display Project

 The tech tree viewer uses a Treant.js for displaying the tree.
 It appears to have been designed for displaying corporate org charts.